sin101/MemoryAPP/SPEC.md

 - Displays relationships and multi-deck membership
 - Filter by deck, tag, or link type
 - Responsive view, zoom/pan, fluid navigation
-- Backend exposes a `getGraph(deckName?)` method returning nodes and edges for use in visualizations
+- Backend exposes a `getGraph` helper returning nodes and edges for use in visualizations.
+The method accepts optional filters for deck, tag, and link type, and each node includes the list of decks it belongs to

 ## 4. UI/UX Specifications
 ### 4.1 Card Design